NishkarshRaj/100DaysofMLCode/3_Regression/Polynomial_Regression/README.md

 Y = c0 + c1*x1 + c2*x1^2 + c3*x1^3 + ... cN*x1^N
 ```

-**Polynomial Regression is linear because the order of an equation depends upon the unknown values and here co-efficients and not the independent value is unknown.**
+**Polynomial Regression is linear because the order of an equation depends upon the unknown values and their co-efficients and not because the independent value is unknown.**

 **Note:** Polynomial regression is a type of Multi Linear Regression.